 Each object has an associated a loader object.
-Orbix Java informs the loader object when the object is named, renamed or saved.
+Orbix Java informs the loader object when the object is named, renamed section or savedsection .
 If an object does not have a specified loader, Orbix Java associates it with a default loader.